 In 1845 Justice of the Peace and assistant for Indian Affairs in Riverside County, California, Benjamin Davis Wilson, ordered that Walkara and his marauders be tracked down and brought to justice, but he had no success.

-However, when the Mormons began to attempt to suppress New Mexican trade, tensions developed with the Ute, who had long depended on the trade, especially that of native slaves, to which the Mormons strongly objected.
-Though Brigham Young had negotiated a trading relationship with Chief Walkara in 1850, the colonists began to interfere in many of the Ute transactions.
-At the same time, the area was being traveled more and more with non-Mormon trading expeditions and settlers and in a few isolated instances, some Ute Indians were killed.
-These tensions soon led to the Walker War, where Walkara led a number of Ute raids against the Mormon outposts.
+However, when the Mormons began to attempt to suppress the New Mexican trade, tensions developed with the Ute, who had long depended on the trade, especially that of native slaves, to which the Mormons strongly objected.
+Brigham Young had negotiated a trading relationship with Chief Walkara in 1850, but the colonists began to interfere in many Ute transactions.
+At the same time, the area was being traveled more and more with non-Mormon trading expeditions and settlers, and in a few isolated instances, some Ute Indians were killed.
+These tensions soon led to the Walker War, where Walkara led several Ute raids against the Mormon outposts.

-The Walker War ended through negotiations between Young and Walkara during the winter of 1853.
-Casualties during the war equaled about twelve white settlers and an estimated equal amount of Indians.
+The Walker War ended through negotiations between Brigham Young and Walkara during the winter of 1853.
+Casualties during the war equaled about 12 white settlers and an estimated equal amount of Indians.
 Some of those coming in the most cited incident, the Fountain Green Massacre, when on October 1, 1853, members of the Ute tribe killed four men encamped at Uinta Springs.
-Eight Utes were murdered in Nephi Utah in revenge of the massacre.
-The next summer after the conflict ended, about 120 of Walkara’s tribe were baptized as Mormons.
+Eight Utes were murdered in Nephi, Utah, in revenge for the massacre.
+The following summer, after the conflict ended, about 120 of Walkara’s tribe were baptized as Mormons.

-Although immediate hostilities ended between the Mormons and the Ute, the underlying conflicts were not resolved and isolated incidents of violence continued until Walkara’s death in 1855 at Meadow Creek, Utah.
+Although immediate hostilities ended between the Mormons and the Ute, the underlying conflicts were not resolved, and isolated incidents of violence continued until Walkara died in 1855 at Meadow Creek, Utah.